hpi-epic/pricewars-kafka-reverse-proxy/README.md

 # Kafka Reverse Proxy

 This repository contains the Kafka Reverse Proxy which acts as an interfacing component between our Kafka streams and merchants.
 Data-driven merchants have to be able to retrieve past market situations written to Kafka to do their learning.
-However, they should only be allowed to access the market situation data that they would have access to on a real system as well, ie the offers that were on the marketplace at a certain time and only their own sales data.
+However, they should only be allowed to access the market situation data that they would have access to on a real system as well, i.e., the offers that were on the marketplace at a certain time and only their own sales data.

 This service provides the data as CSV files.